Last updated on August 18th, 2024 at 04:30 pm

 Yarrow

 The tiny flowers of yarrow (Achillea) attract a wide array of beneficial insects, making it an outstanding natural pest control plant.
-In addition to pollinators, predatory insects like ladybugs, lacewings, and hoverflies are drawn to yarrow, thereby help control pest populations, such as aphids and caterpillars.
+In addition to pollinators, predatory insects like ladybugs, lacewings, and hoverflies are drawn to yarrow, thereby helping to control pest populations, such as aphids.

 Plant varieties range from about three feet in height to some that are just inches tall and make a good groundcover.
 Blooms come in a range of colors.